Monolithic vs Microservices Architecture: Which One To Choose

 Often entrepreneurs who want to create some service may hear such strange words as "microservices" or "monolith" from software developers.
 What is a monolith?
 What are microservices?
 Why is it necessary to know them?
 What is the difference between these architectural approaches in development?

-Before starting to implement their idea, entrepreneurs should find answers to these questions and decide which approach better fits their business requirements and capacity.
+Before starting to implement their idea, a product owner should find answers to these questions and decide which approach better fits their business requirements and capacity.
 Why?
-Firstly, the entrepreneurs are responsible for their project and hope for its success.
+Firstly, the product owners are responsible for their project and hope for its success.
 Secondly, they invest their money in it and do not want to throw it away.

 To make an informed decision, we will tell you in this article what monolithic and microservices architecture are.
 To truly grasp the essence of these approaches, let's examine the case of a factory that produces a particular device - let's say, telephones.